Full of fresh, seasonal flavors, this quick crispy pan-seared halibut with tomato basil quinoa makes a healthy, gluten-free, and satisfying meal.

 - Boil 1 cup of water in a small saucepan.
 Add the uncooked quinoa and reduce the heat to medium, stirring occasionally.
 The quinoa will cook and soak up all the water in about 10 minutes.
 Set cooked quinoa aside.

-- Season both sides of the halibut filets with salt and pepper.
+- Season both sides of the halibut fillets with salt and pepper.
 Heat the oil in a large skillet over high heat.
-Once the oil is very hot and begins to simmer, carefully add each filet to the pan skin-side-up.
+Once the oil is very hot and begins to simmer, carefully add each fillet to the pan skin-side-up.
 Be VERY careful as the oil can splatter.
 Press down on the fish for a few seconds with a spatula to create direct contact with the oil.

 - Reduce the heat to medium-high and cook the halibut, without moving it, until it is golden brown on the bottom edges, about 5 minutes.
 Carefully flip and reduce the heat to medium.
 Cook until the internal temperature reaches 140°F (60°C), about 4 minutes.
 Turn off the heat, transfer the fish to a paper-towel lined plate to soak up the excess oil.
 Drain some of the oil from the skillet, saving about 1-2 Tablespoons inside the skillet for the quinoa mixture.